Agora: Trust Less and Open More in Verification for Confidential Computing: Case Study

 The theorem prover verifies the memory access at \addr{bfbb} via the associated \vc[s], which is already validated per \autoref{sec:proof-processing}, as follows.
-Recall that all axioms and validated \vc[s] are added to the set $\mathcal{F}$, the theorem prover checks the following proof obligation at \addr{bfbb}:
+Recall that all axioms and validated \vc[s] are added to the set $\mathcal{F}$, the constraint solver checks the following proof obligation at \addr{bfbb}:

 where $\mathcal{F} = ({\tt rcx.1}=\addr{400000})\land ({\tt cf.1}=({\tt rax.1}<{\tt rcx.1}))\land ({\tt rcx.2}={\tt rdi.0}) \land ({\tt rcx.3}={\tt rcx.2}+{\tt rax.1})$ and $\mathcal{PC}={\tt cf.1}$.
 The implication is obviously always correct.